 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 All the problems are identified in SER and there are constant attempts by faculty to engage students.
-There are needs for strategic engagment and obligations for students through legal documenations.
+There are needs for strategic engagement and obligations for students through legal documentations.

-Recommendations for improvement:

 Students should be involved more in the decision making processes, there feedback is important for the development of the curriculum.
 Generally students are presented by their representatives in all important bodies but they are still rather passive in decision making process.

 Indicator 4.5 Measures for Promoting Mobility, Including the Mutual Recognition of Credits